Kodak's new smartphone puts photos and nostalgia first

 We took the phone for a spin and were impressed with the beautiful shots it took in various lighting conditions.
 While it's undoubtedly fun to use, it has its drawbacks: It can take awhile for a shot to be processed and saved after hitting the button.

-It's also quite heavy -- the clear downside of packing a full 21-megapixel camera, high-quality lens and a powerful processor into a small device.
+It's also quite thick -- the clear downside of packing a full 21-megapixel camera, high-quality lens and a powerful processor into a small device.

 Of course, users can still surf the web, download and use apps, make calls and do all of the things you would with an Android device.
 As of now, Kodak Ektra runs its mobile operating system, Android 6.0 Marshmallow (it's unclear whether users will be able to upgrade to Android 7.0 Nougat).